 - Open the MBean Browser.

-- In the Domain tree, locate the MBean that interests you.
+- In the Domain tree, search and find the MBean that interests you.

-- Open the Operations pane, scroll to find the operation that interests you, and double-click Invoke Action.
+- Open the Operations pane, scroll to find the operation that interests you, and double-click the Invoke Action activator.

 - Enter the parameter values for the operation and then click Invoke.
 Scalar values for constructors of complex types, such as getMBeanInfo(java.util.Locale) allow you to enter "en-us".

 A message appears indicating that the operation is in progress and the number of seconds elapsed.
 When the operation completes, the results display.
 The method return result from an invocation can also be a complex attribute.
 In this case, the name, description, type, and editable attributes of the method are also displayed in the MBean Operation Result area.

 Java Management Extensions (JMX) is a public specification for monitoring and managing Java applications.
 Through JMX, AppDynamics can access Java class properties that collect management data, such as the resources your application is consuming.